tarapsharma/tarapsharma.github.io/index.md

 * Preparing for qualifying examinations in analysis and applied mathematics.
 * Exploring numerical analysis, scientific computing, machine learning, and mathematical modeling.
 * Teaching undergraduate mathematics.
-* Maintaining a daily Vipassana meditation practice.
+* Trying to apply Dhamma in real life.
 * Trying to balance learning, service, health, and personal growth.

-Beyond academics, I enjoy volleyball, nature, meaningful conversations, and continuous learning.
+Beyond academics, I find balance in nature, meaningful conversations, and staying active through sports like volleyball.
+I view life as a journey of continuous learning, both inside and outside the classroom.

 ### [Dhamma](https://www.dhamma.org)